 Butler’s right-arm fast bowling was the most effective element of the Nottinghamshire attack between 1939 and 1952 when he topped the county’s bowling averages six times (more impressive than it might seem, given that no County Championship cricket was played during WWII).

 Born in Clifton in 1913, he was once awarded £20 following an impromptu collection by the Trent Bridge crowd after taking a hat-trick against Surrey in 1937 as Notts beat the county for the first time in eight years.
 He took a second hat-trick that season against Leicestershire at Worksop and the third of his career came against Hampshire at Trent Bridge in 1939.

 A genuine quick, Butler appeared in two Tests for England, against South Africa at Headingley in 1947 and West Indies at Port of Spain in 1948, the latter game coming after he had recovered from a bout of malaria that caused him to lose a stone-and-a-half in weight.

-He was forced to retire from first class cricket after dislocating his shoulder in the championship game against Surrey in May 1954 and died in 1991, aged 78.
+He was forced to retire from first class cricket after dislocating his shoulder in the Championship game against Surrey in May 1954 and died in Lenton, Nottingham1991, aged 78.

 Nottinghamshire First-Class Number: 350